BnASoft/keymetrics-api/README.md

 You will need to retrieve your Keymetrics user token to use it.

+For more informations about the data structures and API calls check out the [documentation](https://rawgit.com/keymetrics/keymetrics-api/master/doc/index.html).

 We designed 2 ways to start the module: via callback or events.

 ## Basic use - callbacks